gabrielkrieshok/digital-development-guide/topics/stem.md

 - [PBS Kids](http://pbskids.org/games/engineering/) — Many engineering games that allow students to solve mysteries with Curious George, build robots, and create their own engineering challenges to solve.
 - [Science Kids](http://www.sciencekids.co.nz/) — Contains many different resources for students to learn about the various concepts of engineering.
 There are fun project ideas, quizzes, experiments, and videos to engage kids.
 - [Kidport](http://www.kidport.com/) — Many offers lots of "think-and-learn" math activities for grades K-8.
 There are also links to information from other subjects, such as English, history, and science.
 - [APlusMath](http://aplusmath.com/) — Provides interactive math activities to help students improve their math skills.
-Aplusmath.com has become one of the top math web sites in the world and contains many useful resources for parents, teachers and students.
+Aplusmath.com has become one of the top math websites in the world and contains many useful resources for parents, teachers and students.
 - [com](http://www.multiplication.com/) — Many fun games, learning modules, and quizzes to help students learn multiplication skills!
 - [IXL](https://www.ixl.com/) — List of key math skills that students should learn in different grades.
 For each concept, they provide practice questions that become harder as you correctly answer them.
 - [ABCya](http://www.abcya.com/) — A wide variety of activities, lessons, and games for students to learn about many different concepts in math and language arts.
 The concepts are separated by grade level, and cover grades K-5.